Facing Fear: Understanding Anxious Consumers Report Released

-We are pleased to announce that our new white paper “Facing Fear: Understanding Consumer Anxiety” is now available.
+We are pleased to release findings from our new white paper, titled “Facing Fear: Understanding Anxious Consumers.”
 The topic of fear has taken on a whole new meaning in the face of the COVID-19 global emergency, and this heightened anxiety can be a big driver for decision-making, consumer loyalty, and more.
 The research reveals existing, systemic consumer fears that were affecting behavior, even before the exacerbation caused by the current pandemic.

-- The top three universal fears among consumers, no matter the generation, included healthcare, personal finances and climate change.
+- The top three universal fears among consumers, no matter the generation, included healthcare, personal finances, and climate change.

 - Across indices of political, personal, and financial fear, there was a large disparity in fear levels that was dependent on media consumption habits.
 For example, New York Times readers were much more likely to have high fears surrounding politics (41%) than Fox News consumers (17%).

 The new paper has been published to help brands and companies understand the underlying societal trends shaping how U.S. consumers feel, and uncover their role in boosting morale and positive activity during a challenging time.

 Thought Leadership Updates